m-lego/m65/README.md

 There is a [6x13](https://github.com/Kyrremann/index-tab) project if you want and a [4x13](https://github.com/farfalleflickan/nack)

-I am not related with any of them and dicovered them too late.
+I am not related with any of them and discovered some of them too late.

 what is special about this one?